 They seek help taking on the aliens from an older woman everyone calls Nana (Barta Heiner), who has talked about UFOs around Blue River for decades.
 Nana has a zinger of a line when someone suggests there are also zombies, and she replies, “Zombies?
 This far north?
 It can’t be…” The campaign against the creatures results in serious family secrets being revealed amid a variety of wicked sight gags.
 A raucous battle features demolition derby cars vs the creatures, including a cattle-roping exhibition.
 One townie takes on aliens with a crossbow.

-McConnaughey takes advantage of the stunning Utah desert locations and he keeps the action energy up non-stop.
-Allred is a natural as Jimmy, landing somewhere between Bill Murray and Jeremy Piven.
-Visual effects in Alien Country are the good cheesy ones.
+McConnaughey takes advantage of the stunning Utah desert locations, and he keeps the action energy up non-stop.
+K.C.
+Clyde is a natural as Jimmy, landing somewhere between Bill Murray and Jeremy Piven.
+The visual effects in Alien Country are the good cheesy ones.
 Cheap CGI is the new “rubber suit,” with a cheeky element of subversion compared to overdone $200M digital immersion in other films.

-Alien Country is the film that Cowboys and Aliens wishes it had been.
-No offense to Daniel Craig, Olivia Wilde, Harrison Ford, or Jon Favreau, but this Indie is a better movie.
+Alien Country is the film that Cowboys and Aliens wishes it was.
+No offense to Daniel Craig, Olivia Wilde, Harrison Ford, or Jon Favreau, but this is a better movie.
 It punches far above its weight with a solid story, comedic dialogue, exciting action, and relatable characters.
 It’s just more fun.
 One could easily imagine a sequel.